Meal plans for runners

-What to eat on rest & easy training days
+Find out what to eat on rest & easy training days.

 On heavy training days you'll need to pay close attention to hydration levels and up your carbohydrate intake.
-Make sure you're eating the right kind of carbs with our recipe suggestions...
+Make sure you're eating the right kind of carbs with our high-intensity training days recipe suggestions.

 How to use the nutrition plans

-There are lots of free training plans for different abilities and distances available online from trusted sources such as Bupa, Runner's World and The Virgin London Marathon.
-To give you an example, a typical week’s training for a half marathon will resemble the following towards the end of your training schedule.
+To give you an example, we've included a beginner's week training plan from The TCS London Marathon, from week 11 of your training.
 We’ve marked which diet plan you should be following that day in relation to the volume of training you’re undertaking.

 More training & nutrition tips for runners